jcrodriguez1989/shinyParallel/README.md

 shinyParallel::runApp(app, max.sessions=Inf, users.per.session=1);
 ```

-In this example, if the app is run with shiny::runApp, and a user wants
+In this example, if the app is run with `shiny::runApp`, and a user
-to calculate if the number 179424691 is prime then the app will be
+wants to calculate if the number 179424691 is prime then the app will be
 blocked for other users for some minutes, if the app is run with
-shinyParallel::runApp not.
+`shinyParallel::runApp` not.

 If the shiny app url is `http://<url>:<port>/` then enter
 `http://<url>:<port>/?admin` to view a panel that lists the number of